Bank of England asks banks how ready they are for sub-zero rates

 Banks are already under pressure to help households and businesses struggling with the pandemic.
 They also could face a reduction in access to markets in the European Union when Britain’s post-Brexit transition period expires.

-Reporting by Huw Jones, writing by William Schomberg, editing by Larry King
+Reporting by Huw Jones, writing by William Schomberg, additional reporting by Iain Withers, editing by Larry King and Toby Chopra

 Our Standards: The Thomson Reuters Trust Principles.